-The CEO of a SaaS company reached out to me on Clarity the other day and he had a very dangerous misconception that could seriously impact their potential as a company.
+The CEO of a SaaS company reached out to me the other day and he had a very dangerous misconception that could seriously impact their potential as a company.

 I hope by talking about it here I can save more SaaS companies from falling into this trap.

 They sell to large customers and the dangerous misconception was that offering a Free Trial would devalue their otherwise “enterprise” product.

 Let’s explore why that is and what you can do if a Free Trial simply isn’t something you can offer right now.

 Free Trials Don’t Hurt your Value Prop

 Let’s just get this out of the way; Free Trials don’t hurt your Value Prop.
 Your offering or company doesn’t look cheap for offering a Free Trial.